ahuggins/traktor/README.md

 > SUPER IMPORTANT!
 >
 > Only have one tab open with Machinery Pete loaded.
+>
+> Also, dont have multiple chrome windows open.
+Only have one window, and one tab with Machinery Pete open.
+>
+> You can have other tabs open, but just dont have more than one window.

 1. You need to have Chrome open in order for this to work
-2. You should setup Machinery Pete for the results you want
+2. You should load Machinery Pete search results for the results you want
-   1. As in, set the category, and other filters you want reflected.
+   1. As in, set the category, and other filters you want reflected and submit it.
+You'll want to start from the first page
 3.